Woman dies after hit-and-run on Westside road

-JACKSONVILLE, Fla. - An injured woman found lying in the middle of Shindler Road before dawn Sunday has died, according to the Jacksonville Sheriff's Office.
+JACKSONVILLE, Fla. - An injured woman found lying in the middle of Shindler Drive before dawn Sunday has died, according to the Jacksonville Sheriff's Office.

 Traffic homicide detectives said they got a call at 3:10 a.m. about a person in the road.
 She was taken to a hospital, but couldn't be saved.